prasannax1/starships/README.md

 In case the *Hornet* is used as a runabout, the bunk beds can be swapped out for science stations as required.

-### Deployment

-The *Exodus* maintains an inventory of 20 *Hornet* shuttles, and uses them to transfer cargo and personnel between stations.
-The *Hornet* is not used for planetary or space missions except in extreme circumstances.

 ## Dragonfly Class